mortenaa/kotlin-workshop/PITCHME.md

 - Default values -> fewer constructors
 - Put default values at the end of the signature
 - When using named arguments to the constructor it looks a lot like a builder
+- Characters accessed as in array.
+Indexed, get().
+Must use get with ?.

 ---
 ## Inheritance